Recommended Spark Plugs and Gap Settings for Tuned 3.3T Engines

 Summary

-• Use HKS M45IL for reliable ignition on tuned 3.3Ts.
+- Use an OEM plug or the HKS M45IL for reliable ignition on tuned 3.3Ts.